camilababo/Exploring-Task-Automation/README.md

 This repository features the following projects:

+- [Web_Scrapping](Web_Scrapping): Compiles data from a _spotahome_'s rental website to extract properties' details.
+This project also includes a [Data Analysis](Web_Scrapping/barcelona-rental-properties-analysis.ipynb) on Barcelona's current available properties;
 - [Small_Tasks](Small_Tasks): Automates simple tasks such as file conversion;
-- [ImageJ](ImageJ): Runs automatic image analysis, such as, pre-processing images to their max intensity and cell counting based on threshold, on ImageJ using its macro language;
+- [ImageJ](ImageJ): Runs automatic image analysis, such as, pre-processing images to their max intensity and cell counting based on threshold, on ImageJ using its macro language.
-- [Web_Scrapping](Web_Scrapping): Compiles data from a _spotahome_'s rental website to extract properties' details.
-This project also includes a [Data Analysis](Web_Scrapping/barcelona-rental-properties-analysis.ipynb) on Barcelona's current available properties.